Mark O. Hatfield Wilderness

 A view to the north from Mark O. Hatfield Wilderness

-At the northern end of Mount Hood National Forest, Mark O. Hatfield Wilderness was designated in 1984 and added to in 2009 for today's total of about 65,822 acres.
+At the northern end of Mount Hood National Forest, Mark O. Hatfield Wilderness was designated in 1984 and expanded in 2009 for today's total of about 65,822 acres.
 The earlier wilderness area began a distance back from the top of the cliffs above the Columbia River Gorge and ran south and southeast up the drainages to the plateau above.
 The Omnibus Public Land Management Act of 2009 added the cliff areas that were previously the Columbia Gorge National Recreation Area to the wilderness.

 The main waterways in the wilderness area all flow north to the Columbia.
 Most of the 200 miles of hiking trail in the wilderness follows those drainages and often subject the unwary hiker to sudden drop-offs and vertiginous views...
 Many of the trails are interconnected and offer multiple possibilities for loop hikes.